 Our sales are on-site only; we don’t do any online orders or shipping of retail products.

-As of August 1st, our hours shorten - we close at 5 pm every day.
+As of August 1st, our hours shortened - in spring and early summer we’re open until 6 pm.
 We figure you’re not hurrying out after work anymore by late summer.
 If you do need to come out after 5 pm, just call us and most likely one of us can wait for you.
+We will close for the winter on Oct.
+19.

 Our wholesale side is open all year, Monday – Friday 8 am to 4:30 pm.

-Also in honor of our very hot weather, Vance will give a class on some very cool uses of water in your garden design.
+In honor of the arrival of fall, Vance will give a class on some great shrubs to help you get color in your fall garden design.
 Learn more in

 Saturday Sept.
 12, at 2 pm.

 Please call to register, so we know how many handouts to print.
 The class is free.